tatsuya/effective-java/chapter-8.md

 ## Item 54: Use native methods judiciously

 Think twice before using native methods.
 Rarely, if ever, use them for improved performance.
 If you must use native methods to access low-level resources or legacy libraries, use as little native code as possible and test it thoroughly.
 A single bug in the native code can corrupt your entire application.

+## Item 55: Optimize judiciously

+Do not strive to write fast programs—strive to write good ones; speed will follow.
+Do think about performance issues while you’re designing systems and especially while you’re designing APIs, wire-level protocols, and persistent data formats.
+When you’ve finished building the system, measure its performance.
+If it’s fast enough, you’re done.
+If not, locate the source of the problems with the aid of a profiler, and go to work optimizing the relevant parts of the system.
+The first step is to examine your choice of algorithms: no amount of low-level optimization can make up for a poor choice of algorithm.
+Repeat this process as necessary, measuring the performance after every change, until you’re satisfied.